 Transparency Notice

 This article was researched and written with the assistance of AI (Claude, Anthropic).
+Any illustrations used were generated with AI (ChatGPT/DALL·E, OpenAI) unless otherwise noted.
 All content has been reviewed by the oeradio.at editorial team.
 If you find any errors or would like to suggest additions, we welcome your feedback.